-Foreign Direct Investment in Indonesia is expected to be 93.80 IDR Trillion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Foreign Direct Investment in Indonesia to stand at 110.00 in 12 months time.
-In the long-term, the Indonesia Foreign Direct Investment is projected to trend around 98.80 IDR Trillion in 2020, according to our econometric models.
+Foreign Direct Investment in Indonesia is expected to be 180.00 IDR Trillion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.